Learning Visual Hierarchies in Hyperbolic Space for Image Retrieval: Enforcing User-Defined Hierarchies

 We require an asymmetric distance function to enforce pairwise entailment relationships in hyperbolic space.
 To this end, we adapt the recently proposed hyperbolic-angle-based entailment loss~\cite{ramasinghe2024accept}, a smooth contrastive variant of the entailment cone loss~\cite{ganea2018entail}.
 The angle-only loss, without distance constraints on image pairs, provides flexibility to be distributed along the radial axis, allowing embeddings to align with the tree structure while preserving pairwise entailment.

 Our loss is a bidirectional version of~\cite{ramasinghe2024accept}, as illustrated graphically in Fig.~\ref{fig:pipeline}.
 In particular, given embeddings of an entailment pair, $\vx, \vy \in \mathbb{R}^d$ in the tangent space, where $\vx$ entails $\vy$, we maximize the angles $\beta_1$ and $\alpha_2$.
 This enforces entailment in a bidirectional manner.
 The angles $\beta_1$ and $\alpha_2$ can be computed using the exterior angle as follows: where $\operatorname{ext}(\vx, \vy)$ is the exterior angle between $\vx$ and $\vy$ and takes the following form~\cite{desai2023hyperbolic}: In contrast to~\cite{ramasinghe2024accept}, in our case an embedding can belong to multiple entailment pairs in a batch.
 This corresponds to a case of multiple positives in the contrastive loss.
-Thus, we employ the InfoNCE loss~\cite{oord2018representation} to align all entailment pairs while pushing apart the rest of the negative pairs.
-Precisely, let $\mathcal{D}=\{(\vx_i, \vy_i)\}$ be a batch of entailment pairs, then the InfoNCE loss for parent-to-child can be written as:

-{ } where $\mathcal{N}_i$ denotes the set of samples that do not have an entailment relationship with the parent embedding $\vx_i$.
-Here, $\kappa: \mathbb{R}^{d} \times \mathbb{R}^{d} \rightarrow \mathbb{R}$ is the similarity function, and $\tau$ is a learnable temperature parameter initialized to 0.07 following~\cite{desai2023hyperbolic}.
+Thus, we employ a multi-positive variant of the InfoNCE loss~\cite{oord2018representation} to align all entailment pairs while pushing apart the rest of the negative pairs.
+Precisely, let $\mathcal{D}=\{(\vx_i, \vy_i)\}$ be a batch of entailment pairs.
+For each parent embedding $\vx_i$, let $\mathcal{P}_i$ denote the set of child embeddings in the batch that have an entailment relationship with $\vx_i$, and let $\mathcal{A}$ denote the set of all candidate embeddings in the batch.
+Then the InfoNCE loss for parent-to-child can be written as: { } where $\kappa: \mathbb{R}^{d} \times \mathbb{R}^{d} \rightarrow \mathbb{R}$ is the similarity function, and $\tau$ is a learnable temperature parameter initialized to 0.07 following~\cite{desai2023hyperbolic}.
 Now, our bidirectional entailment loss can be written as:

 Here, the similarity function $\kappa$ is replaced with angles $\beta_1$ and $\alpha_2$ so that the contrastive loss maximizes angles $\beta_1$ and $\alpha_2$ for matching entailment pairs in the batch $\mathcal{D}$.